From $72K to $118K in 4 Weeks: The Forecast System That Prevented Cash Chaos

 Months 2-3 showed hiring room if revenue stayed consistent

-The visibility changed decision-making.
-Instead of “Can we afford this?” becoming a guess, it became “Let me check the forecast.”
-Answer in 30 seconds, accurate within 10%.
+The visibility changed how he made decisions.
+Instead of guessing on “Can we afford this?”, he shifted to “Let me check the forecast,” got an answer in 30 seconds, and it stayed within 10% of reality.

 Here’s what Jian achieved through forecasting versus what reactive cash management would’ve delivered.